Association for Democratic Reforms: Function and research areas

 Election Watch: Election Watch is the flagship program of ADR.
 Since 2002, National Election Watch (NEW) and ADR have been conducting Election Watches across the country.
 As part of this program, affidavits of candidates contesting elections are minutely examined and citizens are provided with information about their background details to help them make an informed choice.
-The Election Watch has so far collated data of about 1,82,108 candidates which can be accessed easily on www.myneta.info.
+The Election Watch has so far collated data of about 1,82,108 candidates.

 Election Expenses of MPs and MLAs: ADR analyses the election expenses declared by elected representatives and the data is released to the media/citizens.

-Register of Members’ Interest of Rajya Sabha: ADR also analyses the Register of Members’ Interest of the Rajya Sabha, which was brought into the public domain in June 2011 after ADR’s two-year-long RTI battle.
+Register of Members' Interest of Rajya Sabha: ADR also analyses the Register of Members' Interest of the Rajya Sabha, which was brought into the public domain in June 2011 after ADR's two-year-long RTI battle.
 The report contains information regarding remunerative directorship, shareholding of controlling nature, regular remunerative activity, paid consultancy, and professional engagement of the Rajya Sabha members.

-Political Party Watch (PPW): ADR’s PPW program is aimed at bringing more transparency and accountability to the functioning of political parties.
+Political Party Watch (PPW): ADR's PPW program is aimed at bringing more transparency and accountability to the functioning of political parties.
 In 2008, based on an appeal filed by ADR, the Central Information Commission (CIC) declared that the Income Tax Returns of political parties should be made available in the public domain by the IT Department.

 ADR has analyzed the IT returns of all National and Regional parties of India whose ITR details are available in the public domain, from FY 2002-03 till date.
 An analysis of their Income Tax returns and donations statements filed with the Election Commission of India (ECI) shows that the sources remain largely unknown.
 ADR analyses the sources of funding of National and Regional political parties.
-Between FY 2004-05 and FY 2014-15, ADR analyzed sources of funding for 6 National and 51 Regional political parties.
+Between FY 2004-05 and FY 2014–15, ADR analyzed sources of funding for 6 National and 51 Regional political parties.

 Contribution Reports of Political Parties: Under this program, the contributions reports of political parties containing information about the receipt of donations by corporate houses and individuals above Rs 20,000, are analyzed.

 Contribution Reports of Electoral Trusts: Apart from individuals and companies, there are electoral trusts which contribute the most to National parties and a few Regional parties.
-The details of contributions received by the Electoral Trusts and the details of donations given by the Trust to political parties are analyzed for the period between FY 2013-14 to FY 2017-18.
+The details of contributions received by the Electoral Trusts and the details of donations given by the Trust to political parties are analyzed for the period between FY 2013–14 to FY 2017–18.

-Election Expenditure of Political Parties expenditure declared by various political parties after Lok Sabha and Assembly Elections.
-Till date, expenditure reports for 91 Assembly Elections and 3 Lok Sabha Elections have been analyzed.
+Election Expenditure of Political Parties: expenditure declared by various political parties after Lok Sabha and Assembly Elections.
+Till date, expenditure reports for 91 Assembly Elections and three Lok Sabha Elections have been analyzed.